king country

 • Page 5 – Maintaining Te Kīngitanga

 By the early 1870s, the Kīngitanga was struggling.
 Living conditions within the Rohe Potae (the Māori King's territory) were poor.
-Allies such as Ngāti Hauā had resumed selling
+Allies such as Ngāti Hauā had begun selling

 • Page 6 – Tensions ease

-It was clear by the 1870s that the Kīngitanga could no longer fight a war.
-Attempts were made to ease relations between the king and the colonial government.
+It was clear by the 1870s that the Kīngitanga posed no threat beyond its borders and was in no fit shape to fight a war.
+Attempts were made to ease relations between the king

 Regional rugby